alexandermichels/AIReading/README.md

 * [A Review of Relational Machine Learning for Knowledge Graphs](pdf/A_Review_of_Relational_Machine_Learning_for_Knowledge_Graphs.pdf)
 * [Towards Computational Fact-Checking](pdf/Towards_Computational_Fact-Checking.pdf)

-## Natural Language Processing
+<center><h2>Natural Language Processing</h2></center>

-Copies of these papers are in the PDF directory.
+Natural language processing (NLP) is an area of computer science and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.
+Challenges in natural language processing frequently involve speech recognition, natural language understanding, and natural language generation.
 I recommend starting with "Text Mining: the State of the Art and the Challenges" for an overview of text mining.

 #### General

-###### Articles, Blogposts, and Tutorials
+##### Articles, Blogposts, and Tutorials

 * [edX Course on Natural Language Processing](https://courses.edx.org/courses/course-v1:Microsoft+DEV288x+1T2018/course/)
 * [Oxford Deep NLP 2017 Course](https://github.com/oxford-cs-deepnlp-2017/lectures)
 * [Regular Expressions 101](https://regex101.com/)

-###### Papers
+##### Papers

 * [Evolving Better Stoplists for Document Clustering and Web Intelligence](https://pdfs.semanticscholar.org/c53f/17e9ae7ff1ba13aba902739f4df85054cb0a.pdf)
 * [On Stopwords, Filtering and Data Sparsity for Sentiment Analysis of Twitter](http://oro.open.ac.uk/40666/1/292_Paper.pdf)